Maumagnaguagno/maumagnaguagno.github.io/pddl.md

   - Break each side of the disjunction in a different action
   - ``(and (p0 a) (or (p1 b) (p2 c)))`` to ``(and (p0 a) (p1 b))``, ``(and (p0 a) (p2 c))``

-The following action can help you identify how requirements are used:
+The following action shows how most common requirements take place:

 ```elisp
 (:action name